SpilledMilkCOM/refdocs/RedPill.md

 * TODO: Insert inflation graph here.
 * 📈 [US Inflation Rates: 2000-2024](https://www.usinflationcalculator.com/inflation/current-inflation-rates/)
 * [**All In Podcast**](https://www.youtube.com/@allin) explains inflation on [Here](https://www.youtube.com/watch?v=B-neJevevO4)

+## 🛂 Border Security

+* We don't have a country, if we don't have a strong border.